The Best Salary Negotiation Training Skills for College Students

 Wise students know not to compromise their career trajectory by settling for short-term incentives and comforts.
 At the same time, if you intend to stay with your employer for the long haul, then your starting salary will affect your future salary potential.
 You may find it useful to ask for a review after three to six months.
 You could also agree on performance measures that could lead to you earning a raise.

 Tip 4: What should college students research before their first interview?

 Research your position on offers at your preferred company.
 Also, research your preferred company in general.
 Then, interview with their competitors or other companies.

 - Research: Most students don’t complete enough homework on their employer.
 It’s crucial to know your employer before you negotiate with them.
 Few applicants research their prospective employers or their offers before attending interviews.
 By researching, the employer will be impressed and more likely to award you with the position.
 Your questions will also be far better as a result of what you uncover in your research.
 If you know who’s going to interview you, research your interviewers, too.
 LinkedIn is a great place to start.
-You could also try to find interviewers’ Facebook and Twitter accounts, which may reveal personal information.
+You could also try to find interviewers’ Facebook and Twitter accounts, which may reveal information you can use.
 Students are more skilled than most at online research.
 So, capitalize on your advantage.